dawko66/Django_Image/README.md

 ## Django Image Application

-The Markdown Application is a tool that allows you to add, browse, and manage images.
+The Django Image Application is a tool that allows you to add, browse, and manage images.
 Below, you will find instructions on how to run this application and the available links to different functionalities.